 By 5-6 months of age, a kitten with this condition will find it difficult to jump onto furniture and may appear somewhat clumsy when jumping down from higher surfaces.

-This is because the kitten may now be too weak in their pelvic limbs to easily jump up and down.
+As the condition progresses, affected cats may have difficulty performing routine activities because the kitten might be too weak in their pelvic limbs to easily jump up and down.

 Kittens suffering from spinal muscular atrophy will lose muscle mass in their hindquarters.